-FIGURE R1001.1 FIREPLACE AND CHIMNEY DETAILS R1001.8 Smoke chamber.
+FIGURE R1001.1 FIREPLACE AND CHIMNEY DETAILS

+R1001.8 Smoke chamber.
 Smoke chamber walls shall be constructed of solid masonry units, hollow masonry units grouted solid, stone or concrete.
 The total minimum thickness of front, back and side walls shall be 8 inches (203 mm) of solid masonry.
 The inside surface shall be parged smooth with refractory mortar conforming to ASTM C 199.
-When a lining of firebrick at least 2 inches (51 mm) thick, or a lining of vitrified clay at least $5/8$ inch (16 mm) thick, is provided, the total minimum thickness of front, back and side walls shall be 6 inches (152 mm) of solid masonry, including the lining.
-Firebrick shall conform to ASTM C 1261 and shall be laid with medium duty refractory mortar conforming to ASTM C 139.
+Where a lining of firebrick not less than 2 inches (51 mm) thick, or a lining of vitrified clay not less than $^{5}/{8}$ inch (16 mm) thick, is provided, the total minimum thickness of front, back and side walls shall be 6 inches (152 mm) of solid masonry, including the lining.
+Firebrick shall conform to ASTM C 1261 and shall be laid with medium duty refractory mortar conforming to ASTM C 199.
 Vitrified clay linings shall conform to ASTM C 315.

 R1001.8.1 Smoke chamber dimensions.
 The inside height of the smoke chamber from the fireplace throat to the beginning of the flue shall not be greater than the inside width of the fireplace opening.
-The inside surface of the smoke chamber shall not be inclined more than 45 degrees (0.79 rad) from vertical when prefabricated smoke chamber linings are used or when the smoke chamber walls are rolled or sloped rather than corbeled.
-When the inside surface of the smoke chamber is formed by corbeled masonry, the walls shall not be corbeled more than 30 degrees (0.52 rad) from vertical.
+The inside surface of the smoke chamber shall not be inclined more than 45 degrees (0.79 rad) from vertical where prefabricated smoke chamber linings are used or where the smoke chamber walls are rolled or sloped rather than corbeled.
+Where the inside surface of the smoke chamber is formed by corbeled masonry, the walls shall not be corbeled more than 30 degrees (0.52 rad) from vertical.

 R1001.9 Hearth and hearth extension.
 Masonry fireplace hearths and hearth extensions shall be constructed of concrete or masonry, supported by noncombustible materials, and reinforced to carry their own weight and all imposed loads.
-No combustible material shall remain against the underside of hearths and hearth extensions after construction.
+Combustible material shall not remain against the underside of hearths and hearth extensions after construction.